 Assessing and training for soft skills in the workplace can touch every part of your organization.
 The modern workplace is interpersonal and requires your employees to work well together and have the aptitude to interact with customers, potential customers, vendors, and the general public successfully.

 At the same time, technical skills are less of a differentiator in this modern workplace.
-Investing in your people to create a competitive advantage means looking beyond technical skills to helping them become high-impact team members.
+Investing in your people to create a competitive advantage means looking beyond technical skills to help them become high-impact team members.

 Regardless of the size of your company or the industry you’re in, CapsimInbox is a flexible, scalable, and cost-efficient option for developing soft skills in the workplace.
 Creating new simulations is as easy as writing emails.

 Our CapsimInbox demo and pilot account gives you a hands-on look at our off-the-shelf simulations and our inbox simulation authoring platform for free.